www3cam/msbiprivate/README.md

 # macrosbi
-This is repository that allows one to estimate macro models with the [simulation based inference (SBI) library](https://www.mackelab.org/sbi/)
+This is a repository that allows one to estimate macro models with the [simulation based inference (SBI) library](https://www.mackelab.org/sbi/)

 The code is straightforward to run.
 The main function is `sbimacro.sbi_macro()`.
 You run it like this: